The Stress Spinner Toy: How It Works For Stress And Focus

 The fidget spinner normalizes certain activities

 The popularity of the fidget spinner may have made things easier for children who are on the autism spectrum or who have ADHD.
-Their popularity has made it more permissible for kids to have them, even those who do not have one of these conditions.
+For example, it may now be more permissible for kids of all age groups to have them, even those who do not have one of these conditions.
 With so many of them in use, the fidgeting and similar behavior that they are supposed to alleviate has become somewhat normalized.

-As a result, children who feel different from the rest of their peers may feel more accepted.
-They may feel that they are part of the group if they are using a fidget spinner and several others in their class are using them as well.
+As a result, children who may have once felt different from the rest of their peers may now feel more accepted.
+They may feel that they are part of the group if they are using a fidget spinner and several others in their classroom are using them as well.

 The future of the fidget spinner

 It's hard to say whether stress spinners are going to be around in 10 or 20 years.
-Without more scientific studies on stress spinners and how the brain reacts when people use them, it is difficult to say with any certainty why they work well for some people as a way of reducing stress.
-If you are interested in using a stress spinner, you might want to do so in tandem with other strategies for managing stress.
+Without more scientific studies on stress spinners and their purported benefits, it is difficult to say with any certainty why they work well for some people as a way of reducing stress.
+If you are interested in using a stress spinner, you might want to do so in tandem with other strategies for managing stress, such as:

 Do you need to discuss options for coping with stress?